r0b0t3d/rnbuider/README.md

 OPTIONS
-  -b, --branch=branch           Set the source branch used to build the app -c, --client=client           Set client that you want to build app -e, --env=staging|adhoc|prod  Set the enviroment: prod, adhoc, staging -h, --help                    show CLI help
+  -b, --branch=branch           Set the source branch used to build the app -c, --client=client           Set client that you want to build app -e, --env=staging|adhoc|prod  Set the environment: prod, adhoc, staging -h, --help                    show CLI help
   -i, --installr=installr       If enabled, the build will be uploaded to installR -t, --target=android|ios      Set the build target: android, ios or both